-Most sellers will require an earnest money deposit to show good faith, that you’re serious in completing the sale.
-Usually that amount is between a half a percent and a full percentage point of the total purchase price.
+Most sellers will require an earnest money deposit to show good faith that you’re serious about completing the sale.
+Usually, that amount is between half a percent and a full percentage point of the total purchase price.

 This deposit is non-refundable.
-If for any reason you’re unable to close on the home, the buyer keeps the earnest deposit.
+If you’re unable to close on the home for any reason, the buyer keeps the earnest deposit.

 2. Down Payment

 Buyers need to determine which type of home loan they will need.
-If they’re buying a home that is eligible for a FHA loan they only need 3.5% for a down payment.
+If they’re buying a home eligible for an FHA loan, they only need 3.5% for a down payment.

-Unfortunately the FHA has low loan limits so if you don’t qualify you will have to get a conventional mortgage.
+Unfortunately, the FHA has low loan limits, so you will have to get a conventional mortgage if you don’t qualify.
 Most conventional loans require between 5%-20% of the purchase price as a down payment.

 3. Property Taxes

-Property taxes are one of the biggest costs of homeownership outside the mortgage payment.
-In some state and counties the property tax rate can be over 2% of the value of the home.
+Property taxes are one of the highest costs of homeownership outside the mortgage payment.
+In some states and counties, the property tax rate can be over 2% of the home’s value.

-An escrow account is maintained by your mortgage company that a portion of your payment goes into so the lender can pay your property taxes each year.
+Your mortgage company maintains an escrow account that a portion of your payment goes into so the lender can pay your property taxes each year.